 After being hit by a drunk driver, California law permits you to sue the drunk driver for your damages.

 California law requires all drivers to exercise reasonable care to avoid injuring others.
 This duty of care includes obeying traffic laws, driving safely and responsibly, and being aware of road conditions.

 It is illegal to operate a motor vehicle while intoxicated as it impairs driving abilities.

-Although the facts may be obvious, attempting to recover for your losses without the assistance of a personal injury attorney is a mistake.
+Although the facts may be obvious, attempting to recover for your losses without the assistance of a “hit by drunk driver” attorney is a mistake.

 What Factors Affect Settlements for Drunk Driving Cases?

 Every case is unique.
 For this reason, there is no average settlement for drunk driving accidents.

 Various factors may affect the value of your case, including the severity of your injuries, the amount of insurance the at-fault driver carries, and the degree of fault of each party in the accident.

 California follows the rule of comparative negligence.
 Comparative negligence permits an injured victim to recover that percentage of damages that is not their responsibility.